w3c/wai-tutorials/source/menus/index.html.erb.md

   - G183
 ---

 Menus are used to browse around web pages (“navigation menus”) or initiate actions inside web applications (“application menus”).
-Due to their important role to operate web pages and web applications, they need to be usable in all circumstances.
+Due to their important role to operate web pages and applications, they need to be usable in all circumstances.
 This tutorial covers the following topics:

 * **[Structure](structure.html):** Mark up menus in a way that reflects the structure of its content and makes identification possible.